FAA Testing | Frequently Asked Questions

 Which tests do you proctor?

-We proctor all Federal Aviation Administration (FAA) Airmen Knowledge Tests including private pilot, instrument rating, maintenance, instructor, airline transport, and even inspection authorization.
+We proctor all Federal Aviation Administration (FAA) Airmen Knowledge Tests including private pilot, instrument rating, unmanned aircraft (for Part 107 remote pilots), maintenance, instructor, airline transport, and even inspection authorization.
 Be advised, we do not proctor written tests outside of the regulatory authority of the FAA.